 Dry Eye Care From Your Trusted Optometrist in Yakima

 Dry eye may sound like a relatively trivial issue — but if you currently suffer from this syndrome, you know just how troubling it can be.
 Chronically dry eyes are not just uncomfortable; they can also interfere with your vision and eventually even cause serious eye damage.
 Tracking down the specific causes of your dry eyes, and finding the right solutions for lasting relief, require professional aid from a trusted optometrist in Yakima.
-Your eye doctor at Yakima Vision Center, Dr. Farmer and Dr. Ward, has the necessary expertise to treat this annoying and potentially harmful condition.
+Your eye doctor at Yakima Vision Center, Dr. Farmer has the necessary expertise to treat this annoying and potentially harmful condition.

 Dry Eye Symptoms and Causes Seen By Your Optometrist at Yakima Vision Center